brollbanter/cinema-camera-controller/README.md

 To ssh in windows Powershell
 1. Launch Windows Powershell
 2. `ssh USER@HOSTNAME.local`
-> from my example picture earlier it would be `ssh pi@raspberry.local`
+> from my example picture earlier it would be `ssh pi@raspberrypi.local`
 3. yes to fingerprint if needed
 4. enter USER password
 > these are all the setting you set while preparing the OS image in the general tab